sheim/old_blog/_posts/2015-12-29-JSPS-fellowship-final-interview.md

 ---
 layout: post
-title: JSPS Scholarship, final interview
+title: JSPS fellowship, final interview
 tags: Japan academia
 ---

-In [a previous post]({% post_url 2015-12-27-JSPS-scholarship-paper-application %}) I documented the paper application for the [JSPS scholarship](http://www.jsps.go.jp/english/e-pd/index.html).
+In [a previous post]({% post_url 2015-12-27-JSPS-fellowship-paper-application %}) I documented the paper application for the [JSPS <del>scholarship</del> fellowship](http://www.jsps.go.jp/english/e-pd/index.html).
 A number of applicants are accepted outright after this step, however a number are required to give a final interview in the form of a 4-minute powerpoint presentation.
 I was in this second set, and here is my advice for this final part.

 ----